syncfusion-content/blazor-docs/blazor/datagrid/how-to/resolve-the-issue-of-two-default-validation-messages-shown-in-grid-default-dialog-editor.md

 ![Issue of two default validation messages shown in Grid default dialog editor](../images/blazor-grid-issue-of-two-default-validation-messages.png)

 By default, the DataGrid uses two validator components.
-This issue occurs because the DataGrid uses both data annotation enabled and the ValidationMessage property defined in DataGrid component, which can lead to the issue mentioned above.
+This issue occurs because the DataGrid uses both data annotation enabled and the ValidationMessage property defined in DataGrid component's Template.
 To resolve this issue, disable the built-in validator and achieve column validation solely using Data Annotations or wise versa.

 > For more detailed information about this topic [here](https://blazor.syncfusion.com/documentation/datagrid/column-validation#disable-in-built-validator-component).